jobe1366/Rotated-airplane-detection/evaluation/readme.md

-## :bulb:evaluation result on custom dataset:
+## :bulb:Evaluation result on custom dataset:

 #1.   by running `prepare.py` result will be  `imgnamefile.txt` and `gt_labels` folder